wesm/feather/cpp/README.md

 - We do not encourage anonymous namespaces

 We do not use C++ exceptions as handling them in Python extensions adds a lot of library complexity.
+Instead return a `Status` object.
 This also makes it simpler to make libfeather accessible to other C users.

 Style is checked with `cpplint`, after generating the make files you can veryify the style with